DOI10.47051/GFGV8184

 Figure 1: Individuals of Microlophus peruvianus from Playa Ballenita, Santa Elena province, Ecuador.

 Natural history: Microlophus peruvianus is less abundant (3.75–6.4 vs 8 individuals/hectare)7,8 than the co-occurring M. occipitalis.
 It inhabits coastal areas with xeric vegetation,1,9,10 either in pristine habitats or near human-modified environments.11,12 This species is usually found within 100 m of seawater,13 but it also occurs in other habitats inland, in the desert and river valleys.14 It occupies sandy beaches, salt crust beaches, sand dunes, the marine intertidal zone, rocky areas, mud cliffs, rocky riversides, rock walls, and houses.1115 Peruvian Lava-Lizards are diurnal, apparently with unimodal activity16 during the sunniest hours of the day.
 During the summer they come out of their burrows earlier.
-When the sky is overcast, they reduce their activity and their body temperature, which remains between 33 and 36 °C.9,10 Individuals forage actively and bask on sand, rocks, logs, and bushes.1012 When not active, Peruvian Lava-Lizards hide inside crevices, under rocks, logs, or in caves dug by themselves or abandoned by other animals.2,12 Microlophus peruvianus has a generalist and opportunistic diet.
+When the sky is overcast, they reduce their activity and their body temperature, which remains between 33 and 36°C.9,10 Individuals actively forage and bask on sand, rocks, logs, and bushes.1012 When not active, Peruvian Lava-Lizards hide inside crevices, under rocks, logs, or in caves dug by themselves or abandoned by other animals.2,12 Microlophus peruvianus has a generalist and opportunistic diet.
 These lizards consume a wide variety of arthropods,1,2,16,17 and have been used by humans for the control of ectoparasites in seabirds16 and mice.15 They feed on fauna associated with the coastal zone and intertidal zone, including animal remains such as pieces of mollusks.
 They take advantage of the decomposition of animals to hunt scavenging arthropods.18 Peruvian Lava-Lizards also practice saurophagy, preying upon geckos of the genus Phyllodactylus,19 or even members of their own species, where adults cannibalize live20 or dead21 juveniles.
 Their diet is complemented with algae and plant remains such as flowers, leaves, and fruits.9,21 Members of this species are preyed upon by birds of prey such as the Barn Owl (Tyto alba) and the American Kestrel (Falco sparverius),22,23 and parasitized by nematodes.2426 Males are territorial and aggressive towards intruders.2 In the presence of a disturbance, these fast and agile lizards usually try to flee or take refuge in crevices, among large rocks, under logs, construction materials, vegetation, or in the sand.8,9,17 On occasion, they may adopt bipedal posture when running.2 If captured, they may readily shed the tail.6 Microlophus peruvianus is an oviparous species2 with a reproductive period that goes from July to December.
 Females lay up to 6 eggs per clutch.1,15

 Reader support helps us keep the Reptiles of Ecuador book 100% free.